syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Highlighting-matched-text.md

 ![](images/Highlighting-matched-text/FirstOccurrance.png)

-## Multiple Occurrence
+## Multiple occurrence

-It highlights the matching character that are present everywhere in the suggestion list for Contains case in SuggestionMode.
+It highlights the matching character that presents everywhere in the suggestion list for Contains case in SuggestionMode.

 {% tabs %}